filamentphp/filament/packages/actions/docs/07-prebuilt-actions/08-import.md

     ->example('ABC123')
 ```

-You can customize the header of the example file using the `exampleHeader()` function.
+By default, the name of the column is used in the header of the example CSV.
+You can customize the header per-column using `exampleHeader()`:

 ```php
 ImportColumn::make('sku')